macadmins/python/README.md

 # python
 A Python framework that installs to `/Library/SystemFrameworks/Python.framework`.

+Please see Apple's documentation on [file system basics](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html) for more information on the thought process here.

 This is an intended replacement for when Apple removes `/usr/bin/python`

 ## Notes